3 Virtual Reality Trend Predictions For 2018

 We are likely to see more and more brands using this technology in their marketing campaigns, as it creates a totally different and deeply resonating connection with audiences.

 A New Platform for Content Creation

 Since social media is what occupies most of our time, don’t be surprised to see more VR in our social media as well.
-As of now, we are used to seeing 360-degree photos and videos on our Facebook feed, but did you know that facebook is developing a new 360 degree recording device called Surround 360?
-It was created with the intention to promote 360 degrees user level interactions.
+As of now, we are used to seeing 360-degree photos and videos on our Facebook feed, but did you know that Facebook is developing a new 360-degree recording device called Surround 360?
+It was created with the intention to promote 360-degree user-level interactions.
 So we will for sure be seeing VR seeping into our social media experiences in the near future.

 If we are used to using mediums like YouTube, Snapchat, Pinterest and Instagram, the future might hold an entirely new platform that dedicates itself to a VR experience.
 Even the 360Stories platform takes a step in a new direction of socializing and story sharing using new tech.
 Not to mention the fact that existing social media platforms are now leaning towards VR/AR advances.
 This will inevitably change the job market as well, as more and more VR related creators will be needed as time goes on.
 Experts in marketing and advertising will need to think VR.
 VR hardware developers will become more in demand.
 Companies will begin hiring VR specialists.

-VR is already being integrated in our daily life without us even noticing.
+VR is already being integrated into our daily lives without us even noticing.
 The transition will become so gradual and natural that we won’t even blink.
-Brands struggling to stay relevant will therefore begin adjusting to the new technology trends.
+Brands struggling to stay relevant will, therefore, begin adjusting to the new technology trends.
 AR will be developed with VR simultaneously until the experiences come hand in hand and become a hybrid.
 We will see this technology everywhere: offices, classrooms, supermarkets, museums, medical units, malls, quite literally everywhere.
 So buckle up, because the future is looking bright!